CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 ### Task 2: Create an AI Agent client app

+In this task, you’ll use Azure Cloud Shell to clone a GitHub repository that contains the code and configuration files for your client application.
+You’ll explore the project folder, which includes the agent definition, a custom function, and supporting configuration needed to run the app.

 Now you're ready to create a client app that defines an agent and a custom function.
 Some code is provided for you in a GitHub repository.

 1. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.